afmagee/afmagee.github.io/_pages/research.md

 ## Improving phylogenetic inference
 Inferring phylogenies, and the parameters of phylogenetic models, can be a painful, and painfully slow, process.
-Implmenting phylogenetic models such as the HSMRF birth-death model requires carefully thinking about MCMC moves and operators, especially because we cannot often rely on tricks used in other fields.
+Implementing phylogenetic models such as the HSMRF birth-death model requires carefully thinking about MCMC moves and operators, especially because we cannot often rely on tricks used in other fields.
 I am interested in how we can build smarter proposals for phylogenetic models, and especially for phylogenetic trees, to speed up Baysian phylogenetic inference.
 I am also interested in alternatives to standard Bayesian phylogenetic inference, which I helped investigate in a pair of papers, one on [quickly computing the marginal likelihood of tree topologies](https://doi.org/10.1093/sysbio/syz046), and one on [exploring treespace without MCMC](https://doi.org/10.1093/sysbio/syz047).